2021-2022 Meetings –

 During open forum, comments and questions at a regular meeting may deal with any topic related to the Board’s conduct of the schools.
 Comments at special meetings are limited to topics on the agenda.

 The Board president shall be responsible for recognizing all speakers, maintaining proper order and adherence to time limits.
 Follow-up action items may be assigned to the appropriate personnel depending on the nature of the comments.
-The Board may or may not choose to address comments or questions during this time.
+Please note that board members do not respond or ask questions during public comment.
 Members of the public will not be recognized by the president during Board meetings except as noted in this policy.

 In addition to public participation time during Board meetings, the Board is committed to engaging members of the community on an ongoing basis regarding community values about education.
-The public may contact the Board of Directors by phone, letter or via email through the school website at any time.
+The public may contact the Board of Directors by, letter or via email through the school website at any time.

 OTHER VENUES FOR IDEAS AND SUGGESTIONS: